ColinODwanny/ground_and_go/README.md

 * Added all exercises to the database that clients needed for workouts 😀😀
 * All workouts have been formatted and they're ready to be implemented for next sprint 😀

+* Fixed Silent Database Failures: Implemented a new SQL trigger in Supabase (on_auth_user_created) to automatically add new sign-ups from auth.users to the public.members table.
+This fixed the jouranals/workoutID that weren't inserting to the database.

+* Updated the models to use string for uuid types (log_id, member_id).
+* Made the workout_id properly nullable (int?) in the WorkoutLog model to allow for rest day logs.

+* Using the DailyProgressService to carry the log_id across all pages in the workout/rest flow.

+* Cleaned Up App Navigation: Removed the confusing middle "Activity" tab.😀 Re-architected the entire "Begin Activity" and "Rest Day" flows into a hierarchical navigation stack.

+* Fixed Authentication State Bug: Corrected the app's startup logic to ensure the BusinessLogic class (used by the Login page) shares the same singleton Database instance as the rest of the app.😀

 ## Sprint 2 Changes

 * Login page is now the first thing that appears when the app launches and signs you into home 😀